SergeyAnokhin/camera_archiver/README.md

 - _Switch_:
     - Enable/Disable Global
-    - Selector By component From: 'Off', 'Read', 'ReadCopy', 'ReadCopyDelete'
+    - Selector By component From: 'On/Off'
-    - Selector By component To: 'Off', 'Copy'
+    - Selector By component To: 'On/Off'
 - _Sensors_:
   - For each 'From' transfer component:
     - In storage files